Archaeology-ABM/NASSA-hub/guide-for-submissions.md

   - **<b style="color: orange">email</b>**: Stable email of a contributor.
   - **<b style="color: orange">orcid</b>**: ORCID number of a contributor.

 Authors are considered in relation to their roles (Author, Compiler, Contributor, Copyright Holder, Creator, Thesis Advisor, Translator; see definitions [here](https://journal.r-project.org/archive/2012-1/RJournal_2012-1_Hornik~et~al.pdf)).
 A module must have at least one person listed as an "Author", "Copyright Holder" and "Creator", typically the person preparing and managing the submission, whose surname is represented in the module ID.
 A submission author, who is not directly responsible for the implementation code, should retain the abovementioned roles and name at least one additional author with an "Author" and "Copyright Holder" role.
-Later code modifications and documentation modifications can be acknowledged under the "Contributor" role.
+Later code and documentation modifications can be acknowledged under the "Contributor" role.
 Individuals involved in formulating the algorithm but not creating the module may be acknowledged as "Author" and "Copyright Holder".

 From the template "YEAR-Surname-000/NASSA.yml":
 ```